Code-With-Friends-Global/discord-bot/README.md

 # discord-bot

-A Discord bot for playing the Code With Friends learning game
+A Discord bot for playing the Code With Friends learning game.